goldilock-zone/FFAssignment/README.md

 # FFAssignment
-To run any of the files, just open them in a code editor and use default run option.
+To run any of the files, just open them in a code editor and use the default run options.